-Learn how to become a nutritionist, including the educational requirements, salary, dietician job outlook, and skills needed to succeed in this health-related field.
+Learn how to become a nutritionist, including the educational requirements, salary, job outlook, and skills needed to succeed in this health-related field.

 A nutritionist is an expert in food and nutrition who advises people on what to eat to be healthy.
 Nutritionists sometimes work with people who have medical conditions and those who want to improve their overall health.

 A bachelor’s degree is not always required to become a nutritionist.
-Still, many employers look for nutritionists who have completed relevant coursework and are likely to value an applicant with a degree or board certification [1].
+Still, many employers look for nutritionists who have completed relevant coursework and are likely to value an applicant with a degree and board certification [1].
 It’s important to choose an accredited program to be equipped with the knowledge to help future patients.
 The Accreditation Council for Education in Nutrition and Dietetics offers accreditation for nutrition programs.
 The bachelor’s program can be in any major, but related fields like anatomy, biology, biochemistry, or nutrition are beneficial.
 Bachelor’s degree programs in nutrition often require an internship.

 Earn the Registered Dietitian (RD) credential from the Commission on Dietetic Registration.
 RDs can work in various employment settings, including health care, community health, education, research, government agencies, and private practice.